 - For purposes of determining vesting service, all periods of service with MKT will be treated as if it were service as a Union Pacific employee (based on the Plan's service rules after December 31, 1998). - Your MKT service before August 12, 1988, will not count as credited service, except certain periods of agreement service recognized under the Plan as described below.
 Your benefit (if any) for service recognized under the MKT defined benefit plan will be paid form the MKT defined benefit plan. - Any MKT agreement service not counted as benefit service under the MKT defined benefit plan may be treated as credited service under the Plan's rules for agreement service after December 31, 1998, provided you were a covered employee after 1998.
-For purposes of this determination, only covered employment after August 11, 1988, will be used (see "If You Have Agreement Employment" on Page 11).
+For purposes of this determination, only covered employment after August 11, 1988 (and, after December 31, 2017, only if you are active participant), will be used (see "If You Have Agreement Employment" on Page 11).

-• Only compensation from covered employment after August 31, 1988, will be used in determining your final average compensation under the Plan.
+• Only compensation from covered employment after August 31, 1988 (and, after December 31, 2017, only if you are an active participant), will be used in determining your final average compensation under the Plan.